MathzNG/Frente_de_caixa_C-/README.md

 •	Abra a pasta do projeto

-•	Vai até a pasta Cadastro de produto e abre
+•	Vai até a pasta Download

-•	Agora localiza a pasta “Properties”

 •	Abra ela e click no “Cadastro de produto”